Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 As of today, there are no specific scientific studies or clinical trials that directly link Ozempic® use to muscle loss.
 Most studies on Ozempic® focus on its efficacy in managing blood glucose levels and its impact on weight loss.

 However, indirect implications can be drawn from the fact that Ozempic® leads to weight loss, and without adequate protein intake and muscle-stimulating exercise, muscle wastage can be a part of this weight loss.
+This effect could be a by-product of decreased appetite and oral intake.
 However, this is more of a theoretical aspect rather than a confirmed side effect caused by the drug.

 If you have experienced muscle loss while using Ozempic®, it is essential that you communicate this to your healthcare provider as it could contribute to broader knowledge and understanding of the drug’s effects.